olsgreen/webpack-s3-pusher/README.md

 	    ]
 	})

-You can also use a credentials file from AWS rather than passing the
+You can also use a credentials file from AWS rather than passing them.

 ## Push assets to S3 from Laravel Mix
 .env